 Use these connections:

 - Watch for indirect connections you have to anyone in the companies and groups you find, or try connecting with people indicated as new hires, as they may be willing to share their experiences with you.
 After you have made a connection at a conference, for example, find them on LinkedIn and send a request to connect.

 - Participate frequently in group discussions to provide valuable commentary and your opinions.

 - Always be professional and appropriate in your correspondence and communication online.

-- Ask questions in the Q&A section, or become an expert at answering questions in a topic relevant to your profession and skills.
+- Ask questions in the group discussions, or become an expert at answering questions in a topic relevant to your profession and skills.